Frequently Asked Questions

 How are essential oils produced?

-Essential oils are extracted through various distillation methods such as steam distillation (steaming plant parts like flowers, leaves, fruit peels, roots, etc.), cold pressing (pressing fruit peels, seeds, etc.), and other methods like solvent extraction or supercritical CO2 distillation.
-They are valuable essences, with only a small amount obtainable from a large volume of plant material.
+Essential oils are extracted using various methods, such as steam distillation (used for plant parts like flowers, leaves, peels, and roots), cold pressing (typically for citrus peels and seeds), or other techniques like solvent extraction and supercritical CO₂ extraction.
+These oils are highly concentrated and precious, as only a small amount can be obtained from a large quantity of raw plant material.
 For example, it takes approximately 100–200 kg of lavender flowers or 3–5 tons of rose petals to produce just 1 kg of essential oil.

 areme’s current essential oils are all steam distilled.